Getting a Mortgage with Bad Credit

 Bad Credit Mortgage lenders

-Whilst many mainstream lenders will either not have a set ruling for an applicant with bad credit or have this at a very restrictive level, a bad credit mortgage lender will set out their stall in specific detail of what they are happy to accept, including the type of the event, the amounts and the time frames of when it occurred.
-A bad credit mortgage broker will be able to use their expertise and knowledge to match the suitable lenders to the potential borrower.
+Whilst many mainstream lenders will either have no set rules for dealing with applicants with bad credit (or in fact just one criteria, which rules them out entirely), or will only accept applications for a very restricted range of products, a bad credit mortgage lender will be quite open and detailed about what they are willing to accept.
+They are likely to spell out types of adverse credit events they will take into account, as well as the amounts involved and the time frames they occurred.
+An experienced bad credit mortgage broker will be able to use their expertise and knowledge to match the potential borrower to the suitable lenders for their case.

 Can you get a mortgage with bad credit?